 A giant ape King Kong, which was shot and fell off the World Trade Center tower, appears to be alive, but is in coma for 10 years and desperately needs a blood transfusion in order to have an artificial heart implanted.
 Suddenly, in the rainforest, another gigantic ape is found - this time a female.
 She is brought to the USA, and the heart is successfully implanted.
 But then King Kong, having sensed the female ape, breaks loose.Written by

 Boris Shafir <firstname.lastname@example.org>

-When Kong frees lady Kong from the net, you can tell that it is precut.
+When Kong first sees the alligator, it is a full-grown adult alligator.
+When Kong picks up the alligator, you can tell it is just a baby.
 See more »

 2 of 2 people found this review helpful.